-As the employment market explodes, the candidates of today are blessed with ample choices to make and engage with employers that complement their skills, availability and even lifestyle.
-Subsequently, the role of the recruiters becomes more than imperative to select the right candidate; someone who resonates to the organization’s philosophy and vision.
+As the employment market explodes, the candidates of today are blessed with ample choices to make and engage with employers that complement their skills, availability, and even lifestyle.
+Subsequently, the role of the recruiters becomes more than imperative to select the right candidate; someone who resonates with the organization’s philosophy and vision.
 Post profile screenings and initial invitation calls, personal interviews must do the heavy lifting so that the best resources are brought on board.
-While choking schedules may not allow you to prepare well, unplanned interviews often discourage deserving candidates to consider joining post selection and that’s the least you had wanted.
+While choking schedules may not allow you to prepare well, unplanned interviews often discourage deserving candidates to consider joining post-selection and that’s the least you had wanted.
+Please have look at some of the useful Tips to Conduct Interviews

 Prepare Well With Technical Questions

 You need to have basic knowledge of the role you will be hiring candidates for and the eligibility criteria the candidate must fulfill.
-You need to have a list of basic questions to ask to all the candidates to assess them afterwards.
+You need to have a list of basic questions to ask all the candidates to assess them afterward.
 You can have some “what if” questions in your mind and their legit responses that may follow.
 You need to take care if your candidate is too shy to give deep answers and floats in the ocean of generic answers.
 You need to ask questions appropriate to dive delve.
+This is one of the great tips to Conduct Successful Interviews.

 Ease the atmosphere and keep it stress free

 The idea is to unlatch a candidate’s potential to the maximum level while restrained environments kill the process.
-More than an interview, it has to be a productive conversation where both ends resonate to the needed positivity.
+More than an interview, it has to be a productive conversation where both ends resonate with the needed positivity.
 A few preemptive steps can control stress levels.
 It is absolutely fine to schedule the interview as per the candidate’s comfort.
 Moreover, you must introduce the preferred topics or may even reward the candidate with an initial choice as the process begins.
-This is a good exercise to kick-off hard questioning ahead.
+This is also one of the best tips to Conduct Interviews to kick off hard questioning ahead.

 Never Lead the Conversation